majiabao1002/HoneyPDF/README.md

-# HoneyPDF
+# 99jcPDF

-HoneyPDF is a mobile phone PDF file reader.
+99jcPDF is a mobile phone PDF file reader.
 It adopts new technology to optimize the opening speed of PDF files and optimize the reading experience of PDF documents.
 It is simple to use and fully functional!
 It has these features:

 1、You can import PDF documents from your computer to the App.
 Steps to import PDF documents into your phone: Open ITunes, select App, drag the PDF file into the directory